 The most common differences between a primary and a secondary market have been elaborated in the below-given table:

 |Basis||Primary Market||Secondary Market|

 |Meaning||A primary market refers to the up which helps the industry to raise funds by issuing different types of securities.||The secondary market is a market for subsequent sale/purchase and trading in securities.|

 |Nature of Securities||It deals with new securities, i.e. securities that were not previously available, and are offered for the first time to the investors||It is a market for old securities which have been issued already.|

 |Sale/ Purchase||Securities are acquired from issuing Companies themselves.||Securities are purchase and sold by the investors without any involvement of the companies.|

 |Nature of Financing||It provides funds to new enterprises & also for expansion diversification of the existing one.||It does not supply additional funds to the company since the company is not involved in transactions.|

-|Liquidity||It does not lend any liquidity to the securities.||The secondary market provides facilities for the continuous purchase and sale securities, thus lending liquidity and marketability to the securities.|
+|Liquidity||It does not lend any liquidity to the securities.||The secondary market provides facilities for the continuous purchase and sale of securities, thus lending liquidity and marketability to the securities.|

 |Organizational difference||It is not rooted in any particular spot and has no geographical existence.
-It has neither any tangible from nor any administrative organisational setup.||The secondary market has a physical existence in the form of stock exchange and is located in a particular geographical area having an administrative organisations setup.|
+It has neither any tangible form nor any administrative organisational setup.||The secondary market has a physical existence in the form of a stock exchange and is located in a particular geographical area having an administrative organisation set up.|